Comet Chasing in January

 40o N Not visible Not visible Not visible Not visible Not visible

-Equator Not visible Not visible Fairly high in the northern sky during morning twilight at ~04:50 Not visible Fairly high during morning twilight at ~04:40 1-
+Equator Not visible Not visible Not visible Fairly high in the eastern sky during morning twilight at ~05:10 Fairly high in the eastern sky during morning twilight at ~05:10 23-

 Summary Data for This Month's Telescopic Comets